canitzp/Battery-Box/README.md

-If you experience any issues or incompatabilities, Please open an Issue!
+If you experience any issues or incompatabilities, please open an Issue!